 - What do I have to do for the trial?

-- It is possible that I will receive a placebo (a look-alike substance containing no active drug ingredients).
+- Is it possible that I will receive a placebo (a look-alike substance containing no active drug ingredients)?

 - How long is the trial?

 - Do I have other options for my condition besides participating in the trial?

 - What if I want to leave the trial before it is completed?

 - Will I be able to know the results of the trial when it is ended?